deltachat/deltachat-core-rust/spec.md

 In older specs, the profile-image was sent as an attachment and `Chat-User-Avatar:` specified its name.
-However, it turned out that these attachments are kind of unuexpected to users, therefore the profile-image go to the header now.
+However, it turned out that these attachments are kind of unexpected to users, therefore the profile-image go to the header now.